 - Hormone treatments-oral contraceptives may slightly increase your risk of breast cancer, according to the NCI.
-Studies have also indicated the estrogen-progesterone therapy is related to an increased risk of breast cancer.
+Studies have also indicated that estrogen-progesterone therapy is related to a high risk of breast cancer.

 Breast Cancer Treatments

 Local treatments target the tumor without affecting the rest of the body.
-These include procedures such as mastectomy, which removes the entire breast or breast-conserving surgeries such a lumpectomy that removes only the tumor and some surrounding breast tissue and lymph nodes.
+These include procedures such as mastectomy, which removes the entire breast or breast-conserving surgeries such as lumpectomy, which removes only the tumor and some surrounding breast tissue and lymph nodes.
 Radiation therapy is a highly targeted and effective way to target cancer cells that may linger following surgery.

-Systemic treatments involve the use of drugs that can reach cancer cells almost anywhere in the body.
-The can be administered by mouth or placed directly into the bloodstream.
+Systemic treatments involve drugs that can reach cancer cells almost anywhere in the body.
+They can be administered by mouth or placed directly into the bloodstream.

-The type of breast cancer also determines what treatments may be used, including chemotherapy, hormone-blocking therapy and targeted therapy such as antibodies that work on specific types of cancer cells and are less likely to harm surrounding tissue.
+The type of breast cancer also determines what treatments may be used, including chemotherapy, hormone-blocking therapy and targeted therapy, such as antibodies that work on specific cancer cells and are less likely to harm surrounding tissue.

 Early detection and prompt treatment is the key to successful outcomes for breast cancer.
 We encourage you to schedule an annual physical exam with one of the doctors at VIVAA, to discuss your risks and possible screening for breast cancer.